 Home stagers make on average $25 per year.
 This is based on the average salary we saw above of $51,000, and a 40-hour work week.

 A typically two-hour home staging consultation should cost between $200 and $800.
 This means your hourly rate for consultations is $100 – $400, which sounds impressive, but you also need to account for your time spent traveling to and from the client’s home, and also the time after the site visit to prepare the report.

 How can you earn more as a home stager?

 Having a thorough understanding of how to charge for home staging better equips you to earn top-dollar.

 There are a number of things you can do to ensure your rates stay high and profitable:

 - Ensure your website is beautiful and reflects your brand.

-- Get a home staging certification online, to show that you have completed some sort of training in this area and are a trusted professional.
+- Take a home staging certification course online, to show that you have completed some sort of training in this area and are a trusted professional.